 Coconut Palm sugar is made from the flower of the coconut palm tree.
 It is similar to brown sugar and works as a good substitute.
 Dr. Oz claims that it can prevent blood sugar crashes that cause hunger and leave you unsatisfied.
 Its supporters claim that its low-glycemic index makes it a great alternative to regular sugar.
 It has almost the same number of calories as regular table sugar but is claimed to be higher in micronutrients, perhaps because it is generally less processed.
 On the other hand, coconut palm sugar is not a traditional food and the current high demand for it may be endangering the coconut palm.

 Bottom line: Is it a health food?
 No. Might it be a good alternative to regular white sugar?
 Yes.

-Made from the blue agave plant, agave nectar – http://amzn.to/183lNtu is 25% sweeter than white sugar.
+Made from the blue agave plant, agave nectar is 25% sweeter than white sugar.
 Like coconut palm sugar, agave nectar has a low-glycemic index.
-However, if you read this article – http://www.foodrenegade.com/agave-nectar-good-or-bad/ from the blog Food Renegade, you’ll see that her research on the subject showed that not only is agave nectar not a traditional food it is also highly processed and a higher level of concentrated fructose than the evil high fructose syrup.
+However, if you read this article from the blog Food Renegade, you’ll see that her research on the subject showed that not only is agave nectar, not traditional food it is also highly processed and a higher level of concentrated fructose than the evil high fructose syrup.
 She doesn’t use it.